 Frankfort, KY 40601

-If you have already submitted your documentation such as an evaluation report, Section 504 plan, doctors’ letters, or IEP Individual Education Programs to the Office of Admissions, please also submit them to the DRC at the address above immediately.
+If you have already submitted your documentation such as an evaluation report, Section 504 plan, doctors’ letters, or IEP Individual Education Programs to the Office of Admissions, please also submit them to Testing and Disability Services at the address above immediately.
 Doing so will help ensure there are no delays in processing your accommodations.

 While you may pursue qualifying for services at any point, it is best to do so well in advance.